codeigniter4/shield/docs/references/authorization.md

 ## Defining Available Permissions

 Permissions that can be assigned directly to users must be added to the `AuthGroups` config file.
-A permission is a string consisting of dot-separated segments, like `users.create` or `forum.posts.create`.
+A permission is a string, usually written with dot-separated segments like `users.create` or `forum.posts.create`.
+Single-segment permissions are also allowed.
 Each permission can have a description for display within UIs if needed.

 ```php
 public array $permissions = [